1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![E3D nozzle](../assets/images/head_nozzle-e3d_web.jpg)

-So if you're looking for replacement nozzles, make sure to get yourself the correct ones!
+So if you're looking for replacement nozzles, make sure to get yourself the correct type!
 I highly recommend to only use high quality nozzles, like the [**original E3D V6 nozzles**](https://e3d-online.com/products/v6-nozzles) (see the infobox below as well)!

 !!! warning